MaterializeInc/materialize/doc/developer/design/20240625_subsource_deprecation_blue_green_sources.md

-more often than not these options cause upstream data that does not need to be brought into Materialize to be ingested, and by using explicit statements for each table to be ingested it makes Materialize configuration much more amenable to object<->state mappings in tools like DBT and Terraform.
+more often than not these options cause upstream data that does not need to be brought into Materialize to be ingested, and by using explicit statements for each table to be ingested it makes Materialize configuration much more amenable to object<->state mappings in tools like dbt and Terraform.

-We can eventually reintroduce syntactic sugar to perform a similar function to `FOR ALL TABLES` and `FOR SCHEMAS` if necessary.
+We can eventually reintroduce syntactic sugar to perform a similar function to `FOR ALL TABLES` and `FOR SCHEMAS` if necessary, or introduce a new SQL command that returns all known upstream tables and columns for a source.

 ### Implementation Plan